← Back to ResourcesBreed Guides

 Where can I adopt a Dachshund in Calgary?

-CHS, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
+CHS, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue.
 Browse current Calgary Dachshunds (Smooth, Longhaired, Wirehaired, Mini, Standard) at LocalPetFinder's Dachshund breed page.

 Alberta Dachshund Rescue verified?

-Range Road Dachshunds — rescue or breeder?
+Range Road Dachshunds, rescue or breeder?

 Dachshund adoption cost?